Databrawl/resolution/README.md

-# Guardian
+# REsolution 🧙🏻‍♂️

-*Chatbot that protects your customers and your team*
+*Chatbot that resolves the customer problems*

 ## Setup